-Donald Trump Jr. T-Shirt Choice Puts Savvy Photoshoppers to Work
+Donald Trump Jr. T-Shirt Choice Puts Savvy Photoshoppers To Work

 What’s He Up to Anyway?

-The 39-year old businessman just can’t seem to get out from under the mocking glaze of social media.
+The 39-year old businessman just can’t seem to get out from under the mocking gaze of social media.
 But then again, it’s starting to appear as if he doesn’t want to.
 From the Sad Donald Trump Jr. meme to his propensity for making inflammatory statements, the Jr. Trump is apparently indicating that he thinks even publicity in which he gets completely roasted is better than no publicity at all.

-In light of the modern political climate and with his father’s approval ratings hovering around an all-time low of about 40%, according to a CBS News Poll, it seems that Donald Trump Jr. may want to re-think his provocative social media posts.
+In light of the modern political climate and with his father’s approval ratings hovering around an all-time low of about 40 percent, according to a CBS News Poll, it seems that Donald Trump Jr. may want to re-think his provocative social media posts.
 Instead of needling the media, maybe the Trump heir should focus more on posting family-friendly fare, such as the photo collage he shared on Instagram of his kids enjoying a family tradition of making “Easter Bunny Cakes.”

 Annual Easter Bunny cake making session.
 I think Chloe, Spencer and Tristan ate most of the icing and candy decorations way before they even got on the cake but they had fun. #familytime #family #weekend #easter #bunny #easterbunny #cake